 Not enough vitamins

-Another reason behind your hair loss after weight loss could simply consist in a vitamin deficiency.
+Another reason behind your hair loss after rapid weight loss could simply consist in a vitamin deficiency or a nutritional deficiency.
 When dieting, we tend to cut out a lot of foods that bring us the necessary nutrients and vitamins for our hair growth.
-For example, some studies have shown that a lack of amino acids in your diet can be responsible for hair loss.
-In a similar way, if your diet lacks some necessary minerals such as zinc, it will also have a negative impact on the health of your hair.
+For example, some studies have shown that a lack of amino acids in your diet can be responsible for this form of hair loss.
+In a similar way, if your diet lacks some necessary minerals such as zinc, or if your iron level is low, it will also have a negative impact on the health of your hair.
+A zinc deficiency, as well as an iron deficiency will both slow down hair regrowth.

 6 tips on how to prevent hair loss after weight loss: